Photo of Prof Fayyaz Ali Memon (FICE, FCIWEM, FHEA, CEng, CEnv)

 • Study of domestic water consumption patterns and quantification of wastewater discharges

-• Modeling the influence of water demand management measures on wastewater generation profiles
+• Modelling the influence of water demand management measures on wastewater generation profiles

 • Fat, oil and grease (FOG) management for sewer systems and user behavior and education